printdotio/printio-ios-sdk/set_up_facebook_and_instagram_apps.md

 ## Facebook app

-- Goes to https://developers.facebook.com/.
+- Go to https://developers.facebook.com/.
 Choose an existing app or type the name of your new one, select iOS platform to get started.
 Set up all necessary things.

 ### Screenshots